 Close up, this doily almost looks like a spider's web.
 Perfect choice for this time of year, when we are so close to Halloween.
 I've started going through my cookie recipes, deciding which ones will be featured on this year's winter holiday menus.
-Here is a favorite: these cookies are a Martha Stewart creation.
-We got the recipe from her original TV show, the one that was on many, many years ago.
-It's a delicious, buttery recipe, and we make it often.
-Not too many ingredients, and well worth trying.
+Here is a favourite: not too many ingredients, and well worth trying!
 Recommended!

 3/4 cup powdered sugar (10x)